«To Ambroise and Aziza»

 Ibrahim Meïté Sikely was born in Marseille in 1996.
 His early years were spent between Marseille and Pantin.
 His family subsequently settled in Champigny-sur-Marne, where he passed much of his childhood.
 Currently studying at La Villa Arson (Nice), he is young graduate and holds a bachelor's degree.
 Since 2018, his art practice has focused exclusively on oil painting.
 Following in the wake of his drawings, which he began doing at a very young age, his painting has always been figurative.
 In contrast with the classic technique he employs and the legacy of 19th-century European painters, Ibrahim Meïté likes to include in his canvases a library of pop and contemporary references, from Dragon Ball Z to Tekken to the American comics of the 1950s.

 Camille Martin is the Head of production at CAC Brétigny.
-After a bachelor's degree in art history at Paris Nanterre University and her mediation experiences at the Rencontres d'Arles and at la maison rouge (Paris), she is admitted to the curatorial formation of Rennes 2 University where she studied to become production manager and exhibition curator.
-Following this master's degree, she joined the CAC Brétigny team, ensuring for over a year the post of assistant exhibitions and residences (civic service).
+After a bachelor's degree in art history at Paris Nanterre University and her mediation experiences at the Rencontres d'Arles and at la maison rouge (Paris), she is admitted to the curatorial formation of Rennes 2 University where she studied to become production manager and exhibition curator before joining CAC Bretigny's team.
+In 2019, with Cathy Crochemar, they created the collective commizariat which thinks of festive and popular frames of monstration for the young contemporary creation.